-Justice Dept to probe of FBI’s handling of Clinton email case
+Justice Department to probe of FBI’s handling of Clinton email case

 Amazon announces plan to create 100,000 US jobs, with Trump’s team quickly taking credit

-The Inspector General of the Justice Department announced today that it is looking into allegations that the FBI acted improperly in regards to a number of issues connected with the 2016 election, particularly its handling of the Hillary Clinton email probe.
+The Inspector General of the Justice Department, Michael Horowitz, announced today that his office is looking into allegations that the FBI acted improperly in regards to a number of issues connected with the 2016 election, particularly its handling of the Hillary Clinton email probe.

-Much criticism has been directed at the timing and manner in which the FBI, in particular its director, James Comey, investigated and reported on the issue at the time.
+Much criticism has been directed at the timing and manner in which the FBI, in particular its director, James Comey, investigated and reported the issue in the lead-up to the election.
 These concerns did not fall entirely upon deaf ears, it seems: The review of these allegations is being conducted “in response to requests from numerous Chairmen and Ranking Members of Congressional oversight committees, various organizations, and members of the public,” according to the official DOJ announcement.

 The statement specifies several allegations it will be looking into.First is the possibility that FBI policy was not followed during the investigation itself, which concluded in Comey’s July 5 announcement that no charges would be pursued.
 Comey’s later and some would argue incendiary decision to publicly re-open the case just days before the election will also be reviewed, as will the possibility that “certain underlying investigative decisions were based on improper considerations.”